Joizra/Joizra/README.md

 My name is Jordana, master of data science, and technology enthusiast.
 Here, I want to share some of my projects and some of the wonderful things that I am learning in my career path.
 I am happy to collaborate with other projects and to connect with other data science and technology enthusiasts.

-- 👯 I’m looking for collaborating on technology projects.
+- 👯 I’m looking for collaborating on technology projects: System Analysis, Data Science, Data Analytics.
 - 💬 I am happy to dicuss with everyone about data science, system analysis, and data analytics.